Which Water Heater Actually Costs Less Over 10 Years?

 Energy Efficiency

-UEF ratings, standby loss, and tax credits
+UEF ratings, standby loss, and energy savings

 Lifespan Guide